Skip to main content

 Getting around alone

-The historic centre is one of the most walkable in Spain.
-You genuinely do not need any transport to see Córdoba's main attractions.
+The historic centre is small enough that you can walk from the Mezquita to the Roman Temple in 12 minutes.
+You do not need any transport to see Córdoba's main attractions.

 Walking distances